 This depends on the climate you live in.

 This is true for where I live so I run it for fewer hours in winter.
 Normally this is around 5 hours which I find is sufficient to stop algae forming so I don’t end up with a green pool to deal with.
 Obviously, I also add chemicals to prevent algae too.

 If you live in a cold region where freezing temperatures are frequent then things become a little more complicated.
-If you just leave the pump on a timer and the water in your pipes freezes then you pump will probably be damaged.
-In this case it is better to put the pump on and off manually when the temperatures are a bit higher.
+If you just leave the pump on a timer and the water in your pipes freezes then your pump will probably be damaged.
+In this case, it is better to put the pump on and off manually when the temperatures are a bit higher.

 Do you have to run pool pump in winter?

 If you do not winterize your pool and you do not run the pool pump in winter then in all likelihood you will have a very dirty and green pool to deal with in the spring.
 This is not the end of the world but does require more work to get it ready for swimming of course.
 You may think that the money saved in not running the pump is worth it so that is a decision for you.